rcelevante/PRO_README_GEN/README.md

 It will prompt user to input their answers about their project.
 When user finishes through the questions, it will generate a README file.

 # Credits
 Credits to Rochelle Ruiz!
 That's me!
 I did this project!
+I lost a bunch of my commits.
+I nearly lost all my codes due to trying to push the repo with a large file(video).
+I decided to delete the video out of the folder and pushed it back but the commit has teh video attached to it.
+I did some git commands which deleted all my codes.
+Finally we got it back and did it the cleanest way possible.

 # License
 MIT